A Message From Our Principal:

 We have a nut-free policy at our school.
 Please keep all peanut items at home.
 We have children with severe allergies.

 Medication and Sunscreen Policy Reminder

 Just a friendly reminder that our medication policy states that we can only administer medicine that has been prescribed by a doctor.
 We cannot administer over the counter medication without a doctor’s note with explicit instructions on how to administer it.

 Regarding sunscreen, if you would like your child’s teacher to apply sunscreen throughout the summer months, please complete the “Sunscreen Authorization Form” located in the front office.
 We ask that you bring your child in their own sunscreen and apply a coat of sunscreen before they come to school.
 All sunscreen will be applied after nap unless noted differently by a parent.

 Refer a Family, Get a Week Free!* Do you have friends with children in the area?
 If you refer your friends to Merryhill and they enroll, you could be eligible to get a free week of tuition! *After three months of enrollment.
 Only applicable for full time students.

 No checks necessary!
 Enroll in our Automatic Payment Program and never write another check for your monthly tuition or pay another late payment.
 Tuition can be automatically deducted from your checking account.
 You can find more information about ACH in the front office.
 Let us help you sign up today!

 News from the Education Department

-Below are age appropriate activities that we implement in our classrooms to get children excited about reading, as well as recommended books to read with your child at home.
+Below are activities we implement in our classrooms to get children excited about nature, as well as activities and books to read with your child at home.

 – Lauren Starnes, PhD- Director of Early Childhood Education